 Values-an agent's deep, "theological" priorities and goals-are difficult to change.
 A man is not easily persuaded to give up his family, his religion, or his country.
-But values only partially guide player actions; our assessments of what is are as crucial as our beliefs about what ought to be.
-(As the saying goes, if you want to get a good person to do heinous things, make him believe the cause he is pursuing is just.
-Not to change his sense of justice, which is difficult, but to change his understanding of action consequences so that they align with his pre-existing concept.32) Employers are less likely to be persuaded to value incompetence in their employees than they are to be persuaded that a given interview candidate is competent and therefore deserves hiring.
-A prospective
+But values only partially guide player actions; our assessments of what is are as crucial as our beliefs about what

-31 Politicians have such perverse, optikratic incentives because voters are so distant from them-they lack real, ecological proximity, and receive only a narrow bandwidth of doctored, public relations work on which to base their selection decisions.
-This of course selects for candidates primarily on the basis of their public relations effort, and not their actual competence or ethic.
-See "4.8.
-Optikratics" on page 118.
+- 30 This, perhaps, ought to shift our intuitions from attributing blame for corporate behavior or ethical breaches away from corporations themselves and onto consumers, who act as selectors on which corporations survive, thrive, or perish. - 31 Politicians have such perverse, optikratic incentives because voters are so distant from them-they lack real, ecological proximity, and receive only a narrow bandwidth of doctored, public relations work on which to base their selection decisions.
+This selects for candidates primarily on the basis of their public relations effort, and not their actual competence or ethic.
+See §4.8.
+Optikratics, p.
+132.